letsdodevelopment/tlscerts/README.md

 Importants points are

 - certificate is for 24 months valid for the domain hello-app.tlscerts.svc and it provided by service-ca
-- but our clients won't have this root CA certificate.
+- but our clients won't have this root CA certificate which is normally present in the browser.

 ```json
 // oc get secret hello-app-secret -o json | jq .metadata.annotations